noblechloe/DataVisualization/README.md

 ### U.S Poverty Rates from 1990-2020
 This line chart shows the poverty rates in the U.S over 30 years.
 It's interesting to see how much is fluctuates over the years.
 There is a big spike in 2008-2010 which is when the financial crisis happened but after that it starts to go down again.
 It would be interesting to see how Covid has affected the poverty rates.
 ![U.S Poverty Rates](https://github.com/noblechloe/noblechloe.github.io/blob/main/Poverty_Rate_in_the_U.S_Poverty_Rate_the_U.S_chartbuilder.png?raw=true)

+### World's Top 20 Cycling Cities
+This map shows the top 20 cycling cities around the world.
+It includes a description as to why they are considered the best cities for biking.
+<iframe src="https://www.google.com/maps/d/embed?mid=1vytwTPi8Bf8GrAYkw2kWUrHrTD9xtJ8r" width="640" height="480"></iframe>